EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

-Leather coral fluorescing underwater, photographed at night using blue coloured flashlight and a yellow filter.
-Blue light excites pigments within some underwater organisms such as this coral, causing them to emit a fluorescent glow.
-Corals harbour symbiotic algae which require light to photosynthesize and produce nutrients.
+Leather coral fluorescing red and blue underwater, photographed at night using blue coloured flashlight and a yellow filter.
+Blue light excites pigments within some underwater organisms causing them to emit a fluorescent glow.
+Some, like this coral, harbour symbiotic algae which require light to photosynthesize and produce nutrients.
 It is thought that in shallower waters, the fluorescent pigments act as a sunscreen that prevents too much ultraviolet light damaging the algae.
-In deeper waters and lower light levels, it is thought that the fluorescent pigments absorb ultraviolet light and emit it at a wavelength which promotes photosynthesis in the symbiotic algae.
-Photographed in the Lembeh Strait, North Sulawesi, Indonesia.
+In deeper waters and lower light levels, it is thought that the fluorescent pigments absorb ultraviolet light and emit it at a wavelength which promotes photosynthesis in the algae.
+Photographed in the Red Sea, Egypt.

 Model release not required.
 Property release not required.